 The prostate is a walnut-sized gland located below the bladder.
-This gland is found only in men; hence, the prostate cancer occurs only in biological men and not women.
-The gland makes fluid that is part of semen.
+This gland is found only in men; hence, prostate cancer occurs only in biological men and not women.

-According to American Cancer Society, about 1 in 9 males will be diagnosed with prostate cancer during his lifetime.
-The cancer develops mostly in older men.
-Approximately, 60% of prostate cancer occurs in men above 65.
+According to the American Cancer Society, about 1 in 9 males will be diagnosed with prostate cancer during his lifetime.
+This cancer develops mostly in older men.
+Approximately 60% of prostate cancer occurs in men above 65.
 The average age of diagnosis is 66.
 It is the second leading cause of death in American men after lung cancer.

 Causes of Prostate Cancer

 Changes in the DNA of a prostate cell leads to prostate cancer.
-Our genes are responsible for how the cells functions.
+Our genes are responsible for the functions of the cells.